 - Make an informed decision about whether your child attends school field trips to wildlife captivity facilities.
 Inform your child’s school and your local school board about why you believe these businesses are not appropriate for school visits.
 Here are some humane suggestions for alternatives to visiting a Zoo.

-- Read Wild Neighbours to learn about safety issues in private zoos.
+- Read Wild Neighbours to learn about safety issues in roadside zoos.

 - If you work in a zoo, wildlife display or zoo-type facility and don’t like what’s going on, consider becoming a whistleblower.
 Insiders have been instrumental in exposing and correcting neglect, cruelty and mistreatment.